imabby/katacoda-scenarios/docker-basics-images/step2.md

 Next, open the Dockerifle in the editor: `Dockerfile`{{open}}

 Most Dockerfiles will usually start with a base image (for example, ubuntu, centos).
-You can create a base image from sctrach but with so many images available you shouldn't need to.
+You can create a base image from scratch but with so many images available you shouldn't need to.
 Check out [Docker Hub](https://hub.docker.com/) to see available images.

 We will add a base image to our `Dockerfile` using the `FROM` instruction, followed by the image name.
 <pre class="file" data-filename="Dockerfile" data-target="append">FROM python:3-alpine